FabricTOC/FabricTOC/docs/AdminGuide/KeyConcepts/IdentityandChainsofTrust.md

 ## What is a Certificate Authority?

-Nothing about a Fabric network can function unless components trust each other's identities and the permissions those identities entitle them to.
+Nothing in a Fabric network can function unless components trust each other's identities and the permissions those identities entitle them to.
 Establishing that trust means creating *digital certificates* which can be verified against a shared trust store of identities.

-Those certificates are created by a component we call a Certificate Authority (CA) using public keys (which are self-generated from a component -- or user's -- public/private keys).
+Those certificates are created by a component we call a Certificate Authority (CA) using public keys (which are self-generated from a component -- or user's -- private keys).

 This is not dissimilar from how identity works in the real world.
 Think of your private key as being roughly analogous to a Social Security Number.
-It's too dangerous to expose directly as a regular form of identity, but it can be used to generate other identities -- a driver's license, for example -- which is issued by a trusted source (the DMV).
-This driver's license is like your public key -- still private, but used to grant permissions (like the right to drive) and to generate other identities (like a library card).
+It's too dangerous to expose directly as a regular form of identity, but it can be used to generate other identities -- a driver's license, for example -- which is issued by an entity (the DMV in this case) trusted by everyone who needs to verify your identity.

-In a Fabric network, the CA -- which is trusted by the network -- takes the place of the DMV and issues you a digital cert.
-And just as the driver's license is used as a proxy for identity (while also conferring explicit privileges like the right to drive), the digital certs issued by a CA confer not just identity but rights to perform network functions or over network components.
+This is not a perfect analogy, obviously.
+A CA does not actually interact with a user or component's private keys.
+But the important concepts here is the idea that certificates establishing identity are issued by a Certificate Authority trusted by the components and consortia members in a network.
+And also that this identity, like a driver's license, is linked to certain rights and permissions (like the right to drive car).

 ## Root CAs and Intermediate CAs

 CAs come in two flavors: Root CAs and Intermediate CAs.

-Never want to use (ie expose) the Root CA. It's is like the private key of the CAs.
-But it is -- crucially -- trusted by all (just as a SSN is "trusted" by all).
-Organizations will almost always use Intermediate CAs, which have been signed off on by the trusted Root CA (or by a chain of Intermediate CAs leading back to the Root CA).
+The Root CA is trusted by all -- just as a Social Security Number is "trusted" -- but it is similarly advisable not to expose the Root CA if at all possible.
+Organizations will almost always use Intermediate CAs -- which have been signed off on by the trusted Root CA (or by a chain of Intermediate CAs leading back to the Root CA) -- to generate certificates.

 Many combinations possible.
 One Intermediate CA could exist for all orgs or every org can have its own Intermediate CA. Depends on the needs of the network.

 Notes: